 - Site cleanup and debris removal.

 - Permit acquisition.
-For a clear guide on this process, see our Los Angeles concrete permit playbook.
+For a clear explanation of this process, see our permit pull glossary entry.

 Golden Yards Take